axeluhl/sailing-analytics/java/com.sap.sailing.ingestion/README.md

 Deployment can easily be done by right clicking on the lambda class and selecting Amazon Web Services -> Upload function to AWS Lambda.
 Make sure to select the correct mapping of the class to the lambda endpoint.
 Also you need to select the IAM role arn:aws:iam::017363970217:role/fixstorageendpoint-lambda-role for ALL endpoints you are deploying.

+> Notice: With the current environment in Eclipse 2022-06, it is not possible to use the AWS Toolkit in Eclipse due the fact that it is built with
+> Java 8 which is not allowed as an startup environment for Eclipse 2022-06.
+Use the described method for the deployment with Maven.

 Alternatively, build the project with Maven, using the following command:
 ```
 mvn -Dmaven.test.skip=true package